jD91mZM2/powerline-rs/README.md

 ## Why?

 Speed!
-I would argue that even the debug version of `powerline-rs` at least feels faster than `powerline-go`.
+I haven't done any extensive benchmarks, but it appears like even the debug version of `powerline-rs` is about 20 milliseconds faster than `powerline-go`.
 The Rust language is perfect for fast applications, since copying large structures isn't implicit.

 ## How to install